rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 - Both my home-manager and NixOS configurations are declared in a single [Nix flake](https://github.com/rasmus-kirk/nix-home-manager).

 Maybe you should use NixOS.
-I do, afterall, still use it today on my server.
+I do, after all, still use it today on my server.
 In that context it's excellent, I get to have a declarative server environment with top-notch reproducibility, all without using Docker!
 But just installing it on your main work machine is, in my opinion, not the best way to use NixOS,